Puli dog: History

 Possibly the Puli's ancestors are ancient Hungarian shepherd dogs.
 Travelers brought the Puli with them to the Carpathian basin, to help organize the flocks and herd the stallions of the area.
 Large Komondor or Kuvasz were used for guarding the flock.
 The Puli was also a suitable guard for flock protection but was primarily used for herding the animals.
 Around the beginning of the 20th century, a real turning point for the breed came when it was rediscovered but no longer used much as a sheepdog; extensive shepherding was replaced by intensive farming.
 The Puli's role was reduced in the life of the flock.
-Although their traditional duty was kept, they started to fulfill jobs that were convenient in the circumstances of their owner: they became house dogs.
+Although their traditional duty was kept, they started to fulfil jobs that were convenient in the circumstances of their owner: they became house dogs.
 After World War II, the breed became a less popular pet; even now, the breed has not been able to regain the popularity it previously enjoyed.

 The U.S. Department of Agriculture imported four purebred Pulis in 1935 to Beltsville, Maryland as part of an experiment when trying to help American agriculturists concerned with the problem of herding dogs which sometimes killed the animals to which they had been entrusted to control.
 The Pulis were bred among themselves and crossed with the German Shepherd, the Chow Chow and perhaps with two Turkish sheepdogs which were quartered there at the time.
 On the tests given by researchers there, Pulis scored, on the average, between 75 and 85, where other herding breeds, scored in the range of 12 to 14.
 Because tests were inconclusive, they were never published.
 When WWII broke out, the Pulis were auctioned off to professional breeders, and, it is thought that, it is from these four dogs and their progeny that history of the Puli in the United States began.

 Notable Pulis

 In 1978, a Puli called Cinko Duda Csebi won the world exposition organized by the Fédération Cynologique Internationale.
 The Mexican-born dog was owned by breeder Roberto Hernández Ávalos.

 The dog known as "The Auditor" is assumed to be a Puli.
 It lived in the contaminated Berkeley Pit copper mine in Butte, Montana.
 Notable for being one of the few things that could live and thrive in such a place, in time it became a sort of mascot for the town.
 After The Auditor died, several memorials were erected celebrating its existence.

-Facebook CEO Mark Zuckerberg has a white Puli named Beast.
+Facebook CEO Mark Zuckerberg had a white Puli named Beast.
+Beast passed away in 2025.

 In the 1960s, writer Harlan Ellison adopted a Puli named Ahbhu and wrote about him in the 1975 Hugo-winning novelette "The Deathbird" (part of the 1975 collection Deathbird Stories).
 In addition, Ahbhu appeared in the 1969 short story "A Boy And His Dog" as a predecessor to the main character's telepathic dog Blood.

-American novelist T.C.
-Boyle used to own several Pulis and still has one.
+American novelist T. C. Boyle used to own several Pulis and still has one.
 One of them, named "Kutya" (Hungarian for "dog"), is commemorated in his novel The Harder They Come.